nspo/compression-cpp/README.md

 # Compression algorithms in C++

 ## `src/`
-- `compress` executable that can compress and extract arbitrary files with Huffman or LZW compression:
+- `compress` executable that can compress and extract arbitrary files with various compression methods (default: Huffman):
-   - ```bash
+   - ```
       $ build/compress -h
       Usage: build/compress [options] INPUT_FILENAME
       -h, --help
         Show this help message
       -l, --lzw
         Use LZW compression instead of Huffman
+      -b, --bwmh
+        Use Burrows-Wheeler, move-to-front, and then Huffman compression instead of only Huffman
       -x, --extract
         Extract input file instead of compressing it

       Examples:
       build/compress input.txt		Compress input.txt with Huffman
       build/compress -l input.txt		Compress input.txt with LZW